gbdev/pandocs/content/Video_Display.md

 as white by the boot ROM, but it's a good idea to initialize at least one color yourself (for example if you include a soft-reset mechanic).

-### FF6A - OCPS/OBPI Object Color Palette Specification or Sprite Palette Index, FF6B - OCPD/OBPD Object Color Palette Data or Sprite Palette Data - Both CGB Mode Only
+### FF6A - OCPS/OBPI (Object Color Palette Specification or Sprite Palette Index), FF6B - OCPD/OBPD (Object Color Palette Data or Sprite Palette Data) - Both CGB Mode Only

 These registers are used to initialize the Sprite Palettes OBP0-7, identically as described above for Background Palettes.
 Note that four